Lower Back Pain

 MRI can image all the structures of the spine, including the vertebrae, intervertebral discs, spinal ligaments, spinal cord and a diversity of other important tissues.
 The test can evaluate the overall condition of the backbone, as well as the state of each individual component.
 Typically, the test will examine the entire lumbar spine, even when symptoms seem to point to a specific region or vertebral level.
 Many patients will undergo more than one MRI test in multiple areas of their spine, with the thoracic region also being closely related to some patient complaints.
 We regularly recommend that many patients seek cervical MRI studies, as well as lumbar examinations for lower back and sciatica pain problems.
 This is due to the common incidence of central cervical stenosis being responsible for many patients’ complaints, with any lumbar structural discoveries being incidental.

-Lumbar Spine MRI Evaluation
+Lumbar MRI Evaluation

 MRI is usually recommended and prescribed for cases of severe or chronic lower back pain.
 The test is time consuming, taking between 15 to 45 minutes to complete, on average, and is expensive.
 Doctors need to justify their prescription in order for health insurance plans to cover the evaluation.